Jonathan Nichols

 Circumstances of Death

-On the evening of June 5, 2019, at approximately 8:45 p.m., Norman Police Department officers responded to a report of an individual with a gunshot wound inside a residence.
-They found 53-year-old Jonathan Nichols dead inside his Norman, Oklahoma home.
+On the evening of June 5, 2019, at approximately 8:45 p.m., Norman Police Department officers responded to a report of an individual with a gunshot wound at a residence.
+His wife, Talitha Nichols, had called 911 after hearing a gunshot and finding her husband.
+Officers found 53-year-old Jonathan Nichols dead inside his Norman, Oklahoma home of what appeared to be a gunshot wound to the chest.

 Background